Leadership & Management 2 Human & Business Resource Management

 Managing Performance

-• Topics include: Conducting performance appraisals; monitoring fitness for duty; implementing performance development
+• Topics include: Conducting performance appraisals; monitoring fitness for duty; implementing performance development; Introduction to models for decision making, processes, tools.

 Discussion Board Post